Gage-McGuire/kev/README.md

 }

-The string "Hello world" woulda have the following Token struct:
+The string "Hello world" would have the following Token struct:

 Token {
     Type = STRING